msinn/shmlgw/README.md

 To make logging output more readable, you can specify a list of rooms and MLNs.

-With **log_telegrams** you can control if decoded mlgw telegrams should be logged in the smarthome.log fie.
+With **log_mlgwtelegrams** you can control if decoded mlgw telegrams should be logged in the smarthome.log fie.
+The log level is raised to WARNING to ensure logging, if sh.py is running in quiet mode, its standard mode of operation.

 	- 0 no telegrams are written to the log
 	- 1 received telegrams that are not handled by the plugin are logged